splunk/public-o11y-docs/gdi/get-data-in/application/java/troubleshooting/common-java-troubleshooting.rst

 Library instrumentation issues
 ==============================================================

-If you find an issue with a specific instrumentation of a library, or suspect there might be an issue affecting that instrumentation, disabling it can help you troubleshoot the Java agent.
+If you find an issue with a specific instrumentation of a library, or suspect there might be an issue affecting that instrumentation, deactivating it can help you troubleshoot the Java agent.

-To disable a specific library instrumentation, add the following argument:
+To deactivate a specific library instrumentation, add the following argument:

-``-Dotel.instrumentation.<name>.enabled=false``
+``-Dotel.instrumentation.<name>.activated=false``

 Replace ``<name>`` with the corresponding instrumentation from the OpenTelemetry Java instrumentation on GitHub at https://opentelemetry.io/docs/instrumentation/java/automatic/agent-config/#suppressing-specific-auto-instrumentation.